Ritika0991/Build-a-container-from-scratch/README.md

 gcc container.c

-./a.out hostname veth-pair-num path-to-rootfs # You need to run this command with root privileges and <veth-pair> is just a number which can be anything 2,3,4. sample usage is ./a.out jane 2 /path/to/rootfs
+./a.out hostname veth-pair-num path-to-rootfs # You need to run this command with root privileges and <veth-pair> is just a number which can be anything 2,3,4. sample usage is ./a.out jane 2 rootfs

 If you want to run two containers then have separate copies of root file system and pass veth-pair argument at difference of 2.
 If you are using number 2 for one container, then you can't use 3 for other container.
 You should use only even numbers, i.e 2,4,6,etc and different for every container you want to fire.